+The following is a recent history of MLCAT.
 In 1999, the Minnesota Legislature repealed Minn.
 Stat. § 473.845, subd.
 2, with the intention of improving MLCAT's fiscal strength.
 The change shifted expenses of the Minnesota Pollution Control Agency (MPCA) and Minnesota Department of Health (MDH) for administrative and monitoring work from MLCAT to the Solid Waste Fund.
 This change took effect in FY 2000.

-In 2001, as part of a budget spreadsheet, the Minnesota Legislature authorized up to \$7.1 million to pay for environmental remediation work at a garbage dump in the metropolitan area that had once been permitted by the MPCA to dispose of sewage sludge incinerator ash.
+In 2001, the Minnesota Legislature authorized up to \$7.1 million to pay for environmental remediation work at a garbage dump in the metropolitan area that had once been permitted by the MPCA to dispose of sewage sludge incinerator ash.
 Only one site in the seven-county metro area matched that description, Pigs Eye Landfill on the Mississippi River in St. Paul.
 That same year, and also as a one-time appropriation, the Legislature authorized spending \$1 million from MLCAT to offset the costs of cleanup of the Empire Builder property in St. Paul.

-The MLCAT Fund was originally a separate fund for the purposes of Department of Finance bookkeeping.
+The MLCAT Fund was originally a separate fund for the purposes of Minnesota Department of Finance accounting.
 In FY 2004, it became the Metropolitan Landfill Contingency Action Trust Account within the Remediation Fund.
-On June 30, 2004, \$9,905,000 - essentially the entire available balance of MLCAT - was transferred out of the MLCAT program and into the state's General Fund as part of a budget-balancing initiative.

-As part of the transfer authorization, the Legislature expressed the intent to restore an equivalent amount to MLCAT at a later date, as revenue becomes available, so that the fund could meet the needs of long-term care at MLCAT-eligible landfills.
+On June 30, 2004, \$9,905,000 - essentially the entire available balance of MLCAT - was transferred to the state's General Fund as part of a budget-balancing initiative.
+As part of the transfer authorization, the Legislature expressed the intent to restore an equivalent amount to MLCAT at a later date, as revenue becomes available, so that the Account could meet the needs of long-term care at MLCAT-eligible landfills.
 The first costs for long-term post-closure care at the original six landfills could occur in 2009, when the Begin Landfill reaches its 30-year closure anniversary.

 During FY 2005 (First Special Session 2005, Chapter 1, Art.
 3, Sec.
-17), the Legislature authorized the transfer of an additional \$4 million from the MLCAT Account balance to the renewable development account.
-The transfer will occur in FY 2007.
+17), the Legislature authorized the transfer of an additional \$4 million from the MLCAT Account balance to the renewable development account, to occur in FY 2007.

-During FY 2006, MPCA staff carried out inspections at the four closed MLCAT-eligible sites, performed inspections and administrative and technical tasks at the two remaining open landfills, and completed construction at the Pigs Eye Landfill.
+During FY 2006, MPCA staff carried out inspections at the four closed MLCAT-eligible sites, performed inspections, administrative, and technical tasks at the two remaining open landfills, and completed construction at the Pigs Eye Landfill.